pasqal-io/emulators/docs/advanced/errors.md

 ## effective description of long-range terms in the Hamiltonian

 The rydberg Hamiltonian is long range, so when evolving 2 neighbouring qubits in one of the TDVP steps, it is necessary to approximate terms coupling these two qubits to far away qubits.
-Specifically, say we are evolving the pair $(n,n+1)$ and the Hamiltonian contains an interaction term of the form $A_iB_n$ where $i < n-1$, so that this interaction term is not taken into account by any of the other pair evolutions.
-Then as part of the effective Hamiltonian for the pair, this interaction term shows up as $Tr_{<n}(A_iB_n)$, where $Tr_{<n}$ denotes the partial trace over the left side of the system.
+Specifically, say we are evolving the pair $(j,j+1)$ and the Hamiltonian contains an interaction term of the form $A_iB_j$ where $i < j-1$, so that this interaction term is not taken into account by any of the other pair evolutions (currently only the Rydberg interaction $n_i n_j$ is supported, but other interaction types will be added in the future).
+Then as part of the effective Hamiltonian for the pair, this interaction term shows up as $Tr_{<j}(A_iB_j)$, where $Tr_{<j}$ denotes the partial trace over the left side of the system.
 Unless the system is in an eigenstate of $A_i$, this term will only approximate the action of the interaction term, and the error is proportional to the variance $Var(A_i)$.

 For example, take the term $\sigma^-_i\sigma^+_n$ from the XY-Hamiltonian, and assume $|\psi> = |1>_i|0>_n\otimes \phi$ where $\phi$ denote the state on the other qubits, that will not impact the result in the example, other than that it must be normalized.